jayoharedee/comp1231/labs/week-12/cookies/index.md

 ```

 ## Deleting Cookies
 As we're working with a weird string/object thing, we have a few advantages to ensure that the cookie is a little more robust.
-When we set our cookies when assigning a key/value pair included with a `;` to terminate the cookie, we can also pass some additional parameters for the security of our document.
+When we set our cookies, we're assigning key/value pairs including a `;` to terminate the cookie, we can also pass some additional parameters for the security of our document.

 Here are some of the attributes that can be included
   * ;path=path